aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/03-ens-names.md

 ## Providing Unique DAO and Plugin Repository Names

-To make DAOs and plugin repositories unmistakably identifiable in the aragonOS ecosystem, we assign unique ENS names to them upon registration in the
+To make DAOs and plugin repositories unmistakably identifiable in the aragonOSx ecosystem, we assign unique ENS names to them upon registration in the

 `DAO` contracts that have been created through our [DAO creation process](./01-dao-creation/index.md/)